Call Now

 Residential neighborhood in Overland Park, Kansas

-We do a lot of work in Overland Park - it's our backyard.
+We do a lot of work in Overland Park.
+It's our backyard.
 And after years of roofing homes from Blue Valley to downtown OP, we've picked up on some things that are specific to this area.
 If you own a home here, this is worth knowing.

 The HOA situation

 Overland Park has more HOAs than just about anywhere in the metro.
 And most of them have opinions about your roof.
 Some neighborhoods require specific shingle colors or brands.
 Others have rules about how long you can have a construction dumpster in your driveway.
 We've worked with dozens of OP homeowners' associations, and the best advice we can give is this: check your HOA covenants before you pick your materials.
 We've seen homeowners order an entire roof's worth of shingles only to find out their HOA doesn't allow that color.
-Save yourself the headache - call them first.
+Save yourself the headache, call them first.

-Overland Park residential roofing project with permit sign visible
+Overland Park residential roofing project in progress

 Common roof types around OP

 The vast majority of OP homes have asphalt architectural shingles.
 We're starting to see some metal roofing go in, especially on newer custom builds, but shingles still dominate.
-The good news is that competition among roofers in Johnson County keeps pricing fair - just make sure you're comparing apples to apples when you get quotes.
+The good news is that competition among roofers in Johnson County keeps pricing fair, just make sure you're comparing apples to apples when you get quotes.

 Local weather patterns